bitwit/BWSwipeRevealCell/README.md

 ### Using the library

+**Note: Use version 1.0.1 for Swift 2.3 support and version 2.0.0 or higher for Swift 3 support **

 There are two main classes available - `BWSwipeCell` and `BWSwipeRevealCell`

 **BWSwipeCell** - Only contains the pan gesture handling, and is useful mainly for heavy customization through subclassing if all you need is a leg up on swipe interactions